dnsimple/dnsimple-support/content/articles/api-access-token.markdown

 You can now access the API with this token using the HTTP header `Authorization: Bearer {TOKEN}`, replacing `{TOKEN}` with the value taken from the page when the token is generated.
 If you'd like additional information on how to access the API with the newly generated token, please visit [the authentication section](https://developer.dnsimple.com/v2/#authentication) on the DNSimple Developer site.

-## Viewing the permissions of a fine-grained access token
+## Viewing the permissions of a scoped access token

 Once an access token has been created, its permissions cannot be changed.
 However, you can still view the permissions it was created with.